Contemporary figurative painter Alain Rouschmeyer drawing the human figure in his studio

 It hesitates, corrects itself, sometimes disappears.

-This is not a quest for form,
+It is not a pursuit of form,

 but a way of understanding what holds.

-In the sketch, nothing has yet been decided.
+In the sketch, nothing is yet decided.

-And it is precisely there that everything begins.
+And that is precisely where everything begins.

-Painting will come later,
+The painting will come later,

 when the gaze has found its accuracy.